-1.1 Why Bayesian Approach?
+1.1 Why The Bayesian Approach?

 The mathematical treatment of the models and algorithms in this document is Bayesian, which means that all the results are treated as being approximations to certain probability distributions or their parameters.
-Probability distributions are used for modeling both the uncertainties in the models and for modeling the physical randomness.
-The theory of non-linear optimal filtering is formulated in terms of Bayesian inference and both the classical and recent filtering algorithms are derived using the same Bayesian notation and formalism.
+Probability distributions are used to represent both the uncertainties in the models and for modeling the physical randomness.
+The theory of non-linear optimal filtering is formulated in terms of Bayesian inference, and both the classical and recent filtering algorithms are derived using the same Bayesian notation and formalism.

-The reason for selecting the Bayesian approach is more a practical engineering than a philosophical decision.
-It simply is easier to develop a consistent, practically applicable theory of recursive inference under Bayesian philosophy than under, for example, least squares or maximum likelihood philosophy.
+The selection of the Bayesian approach is more a practical engineering than a philosophical decision.
+It simply is easier to develop a consistent, practically applicable theory of recursive inference under the Bayesian philosophy than under, for example, the least squares or the maximum likelihood philosophy.
 Another useful consequence of selecting the Bayesian approach is that least squares, maximum likelihood and many other philosophically different results can be obtained as special cases or re-interpretations of the Bayesian results.
-Of course, quite often the same thing applies also other way around.
+Of course, quite often the same thing applies also the other way around.

 Modeling uncertainty as randomness is a very "engineering" way of modeling the world.
 It is exactly the approach also chosen in statistical physics as well as in financial analysis.
-Also the Bayesian approach to optimal filtering is far from new (see, e.g., Ho and Lee, 1964; Lee, 1964; Jazwinski, 1966; Stratonovich, 1968; Jazwinski, 1970), because the theory already existed at the same time the seminal article of Kalman (1960b) was published.
-The Kalman filter was derived from the least squares point of view, but the non-linear filtering theory has been Bayesian from the beginning (see, e.g., Jazwinski, 1970).
+The Bayesian approach to optimal filtering is far from new (see, e.g., Ho and Lee, 1964; Lee, 1964; Jazwinski, 1966; Stratonovich, 1968; Jazwinski, 1970), because the theory already existed at the same time the seminal article of Kalman (1960b) was published.
+The Kalman filter was first derived from the least squares point of view, but non-linear filtering theory has been Bayesian from the beginning (see, e.g., Jazwinski, 1970).

 One should not take the Bayesian way of modeling unknown parameters as random variables too literally.
-It does not imply that one believes that there really is something random in the parameters - it is just a convenient way of representing uncertainty under the same formalism that is used for representing randomness.
-Also random or stochastic processes appearing in the mathematical models are not necessarily really random in physical sense, but instead, the randomness is just a mathematical trick for taking into account the uncertainty in a dynamic phenomenon.
+It does not imply that one believes that there really is something random in the parameters - it is just a convenient way of representing uncertainty using the same formalism that is used for representing randomness.
+Random or stochastic processes appearing in the mathematical models are not necessarily really random in a physical sense, instead, the randomness is just a mathematical device for taking into account the uncertainty in a dynamic phenomenon.

 But it does not matter if the randomness is interpreted as physical randomness or as a representation of uncertainty, as long as the randomness based models succeed in modeling the real world.
-In the above engineering philosophy the controversy between so called "frequentists" and "Bayesians" is simply silly - it is quite much equivalent to the unnecessary controversy about interpretations of quantum mechanics, that is, whether, for example, the Copenhagen interpretation or several worlds implementation is the correct one.
+In the above engineering philosophy the controversy between so called "frequentists" and "Bayesians" is as futile as the unnecessary controversy about interpretations of quantum mechanics, that is, whether, for example, the Copenhagen interpretation or many worlds interpretation is the correct one.
 The philosophical interpretation does not matter as long as we get meaningful predictions from the theory.